 One of the most exciting young artists to emerge in recent years, Martina Filjak is garnering international praise for her poetic passion and technical mastery at the keyboard as well as for her charismatic personality and magnetic stage presence.
-Her transition from prodigy to mature artist has been all the more remarkable against the backdrop of political maelstrom that defined her native Croatia during her childhood.

 At the request of the artist, please do not alter this biography without prior approval.

-June 2013 – please destroy previously dated materials.
+August 2015 – please destroy previously dated materials.